Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 2. Under Data set the first column to `VALUE` and set the Aggregation to `Max`.
 3. Select the `TIMESTAMP` column and set the Bucketing to `Minute`.
 4. Select `+ Add column` and select `FORECAST` and set Aggregation to `Max`.

+**The chart will show a flow sensor with ACTUALS and FORECAST values**.

 <img src="assets/analysis_chart_forecast.png" />